Polyslid/Mechatronics_Cal_Poly_Romi/README.md

 The Encoder file (seen here [Encoder.py](https://github.com/Polyslid/Mechatronics_Cal_Poly_Romi/blob/main/Encoder.py)) is used to calculate the distance Romi has traveled and the velocity it is moving at.
 By using a running average of the difference in time that the encoder code is running based upon a tim.counter and a running average of the total time that has passed since initialization, it is possible to calculate the distance traveled by Romi using self.pos = (self.position/1440) ⋅ (70/1000) ⋅ math.pi and the velocity using self.delta_m/(dts/(7⋅1000)).
 In the velocity equation self.delta_m is the change in distance calculated from (deltas/(8⋅1440)) ⋅ (70/1000) ⋅ math.pi after the combination of all the deltas (change in time) together.
 The division by 1440 is the resolution specific to the encoder, while the ratio of 70/1000 is the Romi wheel diamter.
 Essentially, this equation converts the ticks measured by the encoder into meters.

 ## PID
-The PID file includes the PID for both the line sensor and the IMU.
+The PID file (seen here [PID.py](https://github.com/Polyslid/Mechatronics_Cal_Poly_Romi/blob/main/PID.py)) includes the PID for both the line sensor and the IMU.
 By taking in the desired centroid of 0 and the actual centroid location detected on the line sensor, it is possible to calculate the error and use it to determine the propotional, integral, and derivative control.
 For each of these controls there is also a set gain that is obtained from the main file.
 The PID for the line sensor can be seen in the Figure 4 below.
 <p align="center">
 <kbd>
   <img src=https://github.com/user-attachments/assets/42d00e26-bd62-4501-b9a1-6b2f0b76550c>